unicode-org/message-format-wg/exploration/bidi-usability.md

 Naive text editors, when operating in a right-to-left context, might display a _message_ with an RTL base direction.
-While the display of the _message_ might be somewhat damaged by this, it should not still produce results that are as reasonable as possible.
+While the display of the _message_ might be somewhat damaged by this, it should still produce results that are as reasonable as possible.

 ## Constraints